Duncan Sheik: Composer

-In addition to being a singer-songwriter, Sheik has also composed music for plays, musicals, and movie soundtracks.
+In addition to being a singer-songwriter, Sheik had also composed music for plays, musicals, and movie soundtracks.
 He composed original music for the 2002 New York Shakespeare Festival production of Twelfth Night.

 In 2004, he composed the score for the film A Home at the End of the World.
 The AllMusic reviewer wrote: "...takes the sensitivity and tension of the film's plot and crafts incidental music and new songs that complement the movie well."
-He composed the score for the 2005 film Through the Fire with Pete Miser.
+He also composed the score for the 2005 film Through the Fire with Pete Miser.

 Sheik wrote the music for Spring Awakening (2006) in collaboration with Steven Sater.
 Written over a period of eight years, the musical, which premiered off-Broadway during the summer, opened on Broadway to critical acclaim later in the fall.
 The musical was based on the controversial German expressionist play The Awakening of Spring, written by Frank Wedekind.
 Sheik won the 2006 Tony Award for Best Orchestrations for his work on Spring Awakening, and he and Sater won a Tony Award for Best Original Score.
 In addition, Spring Awakening won the Tony Award for Best Musical and a Grammy Award for Best Musical Show Album.
 The guitar that Sheik used to compose songs for Spring Awakening was displayed at the New York Public Library for the Performing Arts at Lincoln Center.
 As of 2012, Sheik was composing music for a feature-film adaptation of Spring Awakening, an adaptation almost a decade in the making.

 In 2012, Sheik wrote Alice By Heart, an adaptation of Lewis Carroll's Alice's Adventures in Wonderland, along with collaborator Sater.
 Directed by Jessie Nelson with musical direction by Lance Horne, the musical was workshopped at the Royal National Theatre and commissioned by the National Theatre Connections.

-Sheik wrote the music and lyrics to the 2013 musical adaptation of American Psycho, which opened at the Almeida Theatre in London, and was later staged on Broadway in 2016.
+He wrote the music and lyrics to the 2013 musical adaptation of American Psycho, which opened at the Almeida Theatre in London, and was later staged on Broadway in 2016.

 In 2013, Sheik wrote the music for the musical adaptation of the novel Because of Winn-Dixie, which premiered at the Arkansas Repertory Theatre.
 Dixie was a collaboration with then-director John Tartaglia and Nell Benjamin, who wrote the book and lyrics.
-The musical ran at the Goodspeed Opera House, East Haddam, Connecticut from July 2019 to September 2019, directed by John Rando.
+The musical ran at the Goodspeed Opera House in East Haddam, Connecticut from July 2019 to September 2019, directed by John Rando.

 In 2015, Sheik wrote the musical thriller Noir with Kyle Jarrow.
 It premiered as part of New York Stage and Film's season in July to August 2015 at the Powerhouse Theater at Vassar College.
 Inspired by live radio plays and classic film noir, the musical was directed by Rachel Chavkin.

-In 2016 he prepared the music for the Shakespeare Theatre Company (Washington, D.C.) production of The Taming of the Shrew, described in The Washington Post as "an assortment of preexisting songs by singer-songwriter Duncan Sheik".
+In 2016, he prepared the music for the Shakespeare Theatre Company (Washington, D.C.) production of The Taming of the Shrew, described in The Washington Post as "an assortment of preexisting songs by singer-songwriter Duncan Sheik".